-It is the function of the iliopsoas (the combination of Iliacus and Psoas major) as the strongest hip flexor of the body that brings everyone’s attention to it.
-This movement of hip flexion is essential to us as humans as it is what takes us forward in our daily life.
+It is the function of the iliopsoas (the combination of iliacus and psoas major) as the strongest hip flexor of the body that brings everyone’s attention to it.
+This movement of hip flexion is essential to us as humans, as it is what takes us forward in our daily life.
 It is the primary muscle for walking.
-Although you could simplify walking as flexing the femur so that one foot goes in front of the other, it’s certainly much more complex than that, and requires many other muscles to carry out this complicated and coordinated action.
+Although you could simplify walking as flexing the femur so that one foot goes in front of the other, it’s certainly much more complex than that, and many other muscles are required to carry out this complicated and coordinated action.

 What we’re essentially doing is both controlling and moving our center of gravity forward in space.
 We’re balancing it on those two long sticks we call legs.
 Our physical center of gravity is near the top of our sacrum.
 It’s only slightly different for men and women, but not so much.
 As we transition into other types of movements, especially if you think of graceful dancers, or powerful changes in direction like football players, what we essentially do is control the center of gravity in our body.

 The psoas is perfectly positioned to make this happen.
-It is a two-sided muscle, each side a more or less tapering tube-shaped piece of myofascia falling on either side of our center of gravity.
+It is a two-sided muscle.
+Each side is a more or less tapered, tube-shaped piece of myofascia falling on either side of our center of gravity.
 What this means, is that it is going to be intrinsically linked with the control of this area of the body.

-When one jumps back, forward, or lifts up into a handstand they are essentially controlling their center of gravity over, or in relation to, their foundation (in this case hands).
-I hate to over-simplify it, but uddiyana bandha is having a connection to ones center physically and energetically.
-Awareness of the psoas, and attempted use of it, seems to trigger the resultant effect of uddiyana bandha, flying upward with control and lightness.
-At the very least you should feel the beginnings of it and it would need to be refined over time.
+When one jumps back, forward, or lifts up into a handstand they are essentially controlling their center of gravity in relation to their foundation, which in this case is the hands.
+I hate to over-simplify it, but uddiyana bandha is having a connection to one’s center physically and energetically.
+Awareness of the psoas, and attempted use of it, seems to trigger the resultant effect of uddiyana bandha – flying upward with control and lightness.
+At the very least, with attention to the psoas you should feel the beginnings of uddiyana bandha and can then refine it over time.